Paul Rubens Watercolor Review - Lightfast Tests, Tubes, Half Pan Sets, Standard + Glitter Mica

 Past info/work with this brand can still be found below:

-The above video is an update on my initial review (you can see that on YouTube here if you'd like to see my first impressions.
+The above video is an update regarding my initial review (you can see my first video on YouTube here if you'd like to see my first impressions.
 This also shows side by side swatches of Sennelier and Rembrandt paints, verifying they do indeed work the same as much more expensive pro-grade paints.